apache/incubator-devlake-website/docs/Metrics/RequirementDeliveryRate.md

 ---

 ## What is this metric?
-The number of issues in type `requirement/feature`, reflecting the throughput of features delivered.
+The ratio of delivered requirements to all requirements.

 ## Why is it important?
 1. Based on historical data, establish a baseline of the delivery capacity of a single iteration to improve the organization and planning of R&D resources.